bartdesmet/csharplang/spec/conversions.md

 For the purpose of brevity, this section uses the short form for the task types `Task` and `Task<T>` ([Async functions](classes.md#async-functions)).

-A lambda expression `F` is compatible with an expression tree type `Expression<D>` if `F` is compatible with the delegate type `D`.
+A lambda expression `F` is compatible with an expression tree type `E<D>` if `F` is compatible with the delegate type `D`.
 Note that this does not apply to anonymous methods, only lambda expressions.

 Certain lambda expressions cannot be converted to expression tree types: Even though the conversion *exists*, it fails at compile-time.
-This is the case if the lambda expression:
+This is the case if the translation steps to convert a lambda expression to an [Expression tree types](types.md#expression-tree-types)):

-*  Has a *block* body
-*  Contains simple or compound assignment operators
-*  Contains a dynamically bound expression
-*  Is async
+*  are omitted from the specification, or,
+*  explicitly state that conversion is not allowed, or,
+*  yield a translation that fails to compile (for instance, due to missing methods on expression builder types).

 The examples that follow use a generic delegate type `Func<A,R>` which represents a function that takes an argument of type `A` and returns a value of type `R`:
 ```csharp